Krutoy242/Craft.zs/README.md

 > ##  Methods

-Using Feather to make recipes is just "helper".
+Using **Bone** to make recipes is just "helper".
 Some functions you can use manually in code.